App for iOS & Android, 2023

-Open to all people who are interested in art and like to move.
+Curated art tours for all those who are interested in art and who like to get moving.

-Wantalon is an art project by Petra Mattheis, whose basic idea came about during the Corona pandemic, when museums and galleries were closed.
-Wantalon aims to create an art trail in public space that exists and can be visited independently of indoor spaces, and to take users by the hand to walk with them through the city.
-The app acts as a mediator between public space and art, turning the city into a large-scale gallery.
-The course shows artistic interventions in places that are normally considered obstacles, such as ruins, wastelands and vacant lots, and is intended to encourage people to walk through the city off the beaten track.
+Wantalon is an art project by Petra Mattheis, whose basic idea was born during the Corona pandemic, when museums and galleries were closed.
+Wantalon aims to create an art trail in public space that exists and can be visited independently of indoor spaces, taking users by the hand to walk with them through the city.
+The app acts as a mediator between public space and art, transforming the city into a large-scale gallery.
+It shows artistic interventions in places that are normally considered obstacles, such as ruins, wastelands and vacant lots, and aims to encourage people to walk through the city off the beaten track.

-The app is free, without ads and does not track you:
+The app is free, has no ads and does not track you:

-The interactive map guides you to the stations, which are automatically unlocked as soon as you are near them.
-You can see pictures and texts about each station and send digital postcards once you have visited a certain number of stations.
+The interactive map guides you to the stations, which are automatically unlocked as you approach them.
+You can view images and text about each station and send digital postcards once you have visited a certain number of stations.

 #zeitzseeing

-The first Wantalon course has the title #zeitzseeing and leads through the small town of Zeitz in the south of Saxony-Anhalt.
-The two artists Petra Mattheis and Sascha Nau created a photographic tour, a personal view of the city.
+The first Wantalon course is called #zeitzseeing and takes place in the small town of Zeitz in the south of Saxony-Anhalt.
+The two artists Petra Mattheis and Sascha Nau have created a photographic tour, a personal view of the city.
 Stations can be discovered and collected using the central map.
-Those who have collected more than five stations have the opportunity to send a digital postcard from Zeitz.
+Those who collect more than five stations can send a digital postcard from Zeitz.

 Technology